-Supervision: The intern will report to The Heartland Institute’s Communications Director.
+Supervision: The intern will report to The Heartland Institute’s government relations director.

-Responsibilities: The internship will involve a wide variety of Public Relations responsibilities, including print and broadcast media relations; event marketing and promotion; “new media” and social networking; and speaking engagement scheduling.
+Responsibilities: The internship will involve a wide variety of Government Relations responsibilities, including research on policy issues; outreach to elected officials; database development; and event marketing and promotion.
 Among the specific tasks that will be assigned to the intern during this period:

-● Administrative: Heartland tracks the performance of its Public Relations efforts closely.
-The intern will be expected to perform some data entry tasks (database updates on addresses/phones, recording in performance tables of clips received, talk shows arrangements, speaking engagements scheduled, etc.) and work with the Communications Director to prepare regular performance reports.
+■ administrative: Heartland tracks the performance of its Government Relations efforts closely.
+The intern will be expected to perform some data entry tasks (database updates on addresses/phone numbers for elected officials and assembling educational and promotional materials to be sent by the Government Relations department each week.

 Generally, it is expected that the intern will spend one-half of his/her time in research and writing activities; one-quarter in telephone work; and one-quarter in administrative.
-That mix may change, however, based on the intern’s abilities and Heartland’s needs during the internship period.
+That mix may change, however, bas